 Enjoy a magical evening stroll along the South Bank.
 You can stop off for dinner at the iconic OXO Tower Restaurant or impress your partner with panoramic views across the Thames at Skylon, but make sure to book well in advance to secure the most intimate table.

 Sunday in London

-Enjoy the tranquillity of a lazy Sunday morning in London with brunch out and about.
-Savour the likes of kedgeree or fresh pastries at The Wolseley or opt for a full English at the National Café – where you can walk down your breakfast by exploring the National Gallery’s famous works.
+Start your Sunday morning in London with a tasty breakfast: savour the likes of Indian pancakes at Cinnamon Club or opt for a full English at the National Cafe – where you can walk off your breakfast by exploring the halls of the National Gallery.

-Once you've satisfied your early-morning appetite, take a romantic walk through Hyde Park.
-Here, you can hire a rowing boat or pedalo in the Serpentine and stop to smell the roses in the Rose Garden.
+Once you've satisfied your early-morning appetite, take a dreamy amble through Hyde Park.
+Hire a rowing boat or paddle a pedalo on the Serpentine, and don't forget to stop off to smell the beautiful blooms in the Rose Garden.

-Keep it intimate by exploring one of London's smaller museums or galleries such as the nearby The Wallace Collection, which offers a fascinating collection of paintings, porcelain and weaponry.
-Or see the latest blockbuster exhibition at the Royal Academy of Arts.
-Once you've taken in the exhibits, enjoy light refreshments (or champagne) at the charming Wallace Restaurant or escape into the Royal Academy Restaurant’s tranquil Keeper’s Garden.
+Keep it intimate by exploring one of London's smaller museums or galleries, such as the nearby Wallace Collection or see the latest blockbuster exhibition at the Royal Academy of Arts.
+After viewing the exhibits, enjoy light refreshments (or champagne) at one of the museums' restaurants.

-Spend your evening in and around Soho, with its glut of cocktail bars, eateries and entertainment venues.
-Settle down to some jazz in the atmospheric Ronnie Scott’s or live acts in the intimate setting of Brasserie Zedel's The Crazy Coqs.
+Round off your weekend of romance in and around Soho, which is home to an array of cocktail bars, eateries and entertainment venues.
+Settle down to some jazz in the atmospheric Ronnie Scott’s, and splash out during dinner at Michelin-starred Social Eating House.